 You may feel that certain foods make your arthritis worse.
 If you decide to avoid these foods, you might need to take supplements to ensure you are getting all the vitamins and minerals your body needs.

 Some people with rheumatoid arthritis try ‘special diets’, which exclude a certain type of food.
 You should always get advice from your GP and/or a dietician before starting a special diet.
 Never begin a diet that involves stopping medication without discussing it thoroughly with your doctor.

 Most people should get the nutrients they need through their diet without taking supplements.
-If you do decide to take supplements, check with your doctor as some of these can interact with your prescribed drugs.
+If you do decide to take supplements, check with your doctor or a pharmacist, as some of these can interact with your prescribed drugs.

 For more information on diet and RA : https://nras.org.uk/resource/diet/

 For further information on healthy eating see Cornwall Healthy Weight: https://www.cornwallhealthyweight.org.uk/